 I have only used wine in making this as when I tried it once, I truly loved how it turned out – so deliciously sweet but still retaining a bit of savory tinge.

-If you cannot use or don’t have wine, don’t fret you can certainly substitute it with balsamic vinegar or stock but I would recommend wine if that is possible.
+If you cannot use or don’t have wine, don’t fret you can certainly substitute it with balsamic vinegar but I would recommend wine if that is possible because it brings out the sweetness of the onions.
 Enjoy!

 If you like what you see and would like to receive new recipe updates, we’d love you to subscribe to our posts or join our site.
 Needless to say, we’d love you to like us on Facebook and Instagram, too where you can get more recipes and updates.
 Thanks and happy browsing!